 The 2013-17 Student Equity Plan, an update to the previous Student Equity Plan of 2004-05, is one of many efforts by the college to fulfill the goal of providing quality education for all of its students.
+This plan will complement the extensive Cañada College Educational Master Plan which was developed last year.

 This Student Equity Plan is the result of the work of the Cañada College Committee for Student Equity with the support of the campus research office, administrators, campus leaders of programs and services, faculty and students.
 The plan is to be reviewed on an annual basis by the Committee for Student Equity in consultation with college participatory governance councils.
+The plan complies with the Title 5, Section 54220 regulations.